 Dongguan is a huge industrial city fuelled by approximately 40,000 factories.
 Handshake Worker's Hotline has built partnership with 54 factories there.
-F is famous as a top international brand selling electronic devices, many of its suppliers locate in Dongguan.
+F is famous as a top international brand selling electronic devices, many of its suppliers are located in Dongguan.
 Since brand F has purchased Handshake Worker's Hotline for one of its supplier K, a textile factory, K has become 1/54.
-Last year, a 15-year-old girl named Chee was found working in factory K. So Inno was invited to the remedy planning and actions in this case.
+Last year, a 15-year-old girl named Chee was found working in the factory K. Inno was invited to provide a remedy action plan for this case.

-In the past 15 years, Inno used handled 25 child labour issues within the partner factories.
-All cases happened in Apparel industry.
-However, this case was out stood comparing to the former 24 cases.
-Because this was the first time that Inno got rid of the old rescue methodology which primarily focused on saving lives from danger but to address this through an integrated multi-stakeholder communication, career enhancement and psychological support intervention.
+In the past 15 years, Inno has handled 25 child labor cases within the partner factories.
+All the cases happened in the apparel industry.
+However, this case stood out in comparison to the previous 24 cases.
+Because this was the first time that Inno got rid of it's old rescue methodology which primarily focused on saving lives from danger.
+An integrated approach was taken in this case involving multi-stakeholder communication,career enhancement and psychological support intervention.

 Identification and Referral